National Action Plans

 - Timor-Leste (2016-2021)

-In addition, there is a Pacific Regional Action Plan (2012-2015), which has finalized its term.
-Furthermore, ASEAN is currently developing a Regional Plan of Action.
+At the regional level, there is a Pacific Regional Action Plan (2012–2015), which has finalized its term.
+The Association of Southeast Asian Nations (ASEAN) has adopted in late 2022 a Regional Plan of Action.

-The priorities and actions identified within the NAPs-WPS framework commonly integrate the four pillars of the WPS agenda.
-These four pillars encompass women’s participation at all levels of decision-making in the peace and security sphere, incorporation of a gender perspective into conflict prevention initiatives, protection of the rights of women and girls, and ensuring that gender considerations are integrated into relief and recovery efforts.
-Within these pillars, context specific provisions addressing the following areas:
+The priorities and actions identified within NAPs in the WPS framework commonly integrate the four pillars of the WPS Agenda.
+These pillars encompass women’s participation at all levels of decision-making in the peace and security sphere; incorporate gender perspectives into conflict-prevention initiatives; protect the rights of women and girls; and ensure that gender considerations are integrated into relief and recovery efforts.
+Within these pillars, context-specific provisions could address the following areas:

 - Constitutional and Electoral Reform